Veterinarians are definitively not eligible to procure National Provider Identifier numbers.

 Most likely pharmacies are unaware of the recent DHHS ruling.
-We have alerted the Oregon Board of Pharmacy to DHHS’s declaration and has asked the state agency to distribute this information to its licensees.
+We have alerted the Oregon Board of Pharmacy to the Department of Health and Human Services’s (DHHS) declaration and has asked the state agency to distribute this information to its licensees.

 What if you have an NPI number?
 What should you do?

 If you have procured an NPI number erroneously, DHHS advises that you deactivate it.
 This Web page will help you do that.

 How should you respond if a pharmacy insists that you obtain an NPI number?

 Explain to the pharmacy that you would gladly provide your veterinary license number but that the DHHS has said that veterinarians are not eligible to obtain an NPI number.
 Let the pharmacy know that this information has been shared with the Oregon Board of Pharmacy.
 If the pharmacy persists and is unreasonable, consider contacting the Oregon Board of Pharmacy with your concerns.
 Their Portland telephone number is (971) 673-0001.

 What if you are asked for your DEA number for non-controlled drug prescriptions?